 You can spend all the time, money, and energy on the recruitment process and presenting your company as a great place to work, but once people get used to the place they’ll still need to feel valued and wanted.
 Your employee retention efforts actually start during your hiring process, and it's something you should keep working on every day.

-Employee recognition as a baseline in your business is something that could help you turn your staff problems around.
+Encouraging different types of employee recognition as a baseline in your business is something that could help you turn your staff problems around.
 Your promises during recruitment will be more in line with reality, and you’ll start saving the money being spent on constantly finding new people.
 It's much cheaper to regularly reward an employee than to replace them.

 Plus, if you keep people on board longer, they’ll build more relevant experience and skills that will aid you in growing your business.
 That new employee could one day be an industry expert.